Tag Archives: medjet

 Wherever I go, it gives me great peace of mind to know my family and I will be covered in a crisis.
 Travelers often ask us how they can protect themselves.
 First I point them to our article How To Buy Travel Insurance: What It Covers, When You Need It.
 Then I tell them that if they really want peace of mind, they should consider this emergency assistance membership program that goes beyond what regular travel insurance provides:

-If you should end up in a hospital far from home—with a complicated bone fracture, a Covid diagnosis, or any other reason—Medjet will get you back home to the doctor you trust and the hospital near your family and friends, saving you many tens of thousands of dollars.
+If you should end up in a hospital far from home—with a complicated bone fracture, a heart issue, or any other reason—Medjet will get you back home to the doctor you trust and the hospital near your family and friends, saving you many tens of thousands of dollars.
 Medjet offers crisis protection too: If during your trip you feel that your safety and security may be compromised—because of a political threat, terrorist attack, natural disaster, or other crisis—they will come to the rescue with access to 24/7 security experts, and evacuation if necessary.

-• $50 off annual individual memberships (starting at $265)
+• $50 off annual individual memberships (starting at $315)

-• $75 off family annual memberships (starting at $350)
+• $75 off family annual memberships (starting at $425)

-Memberships bought during the sale can be activated later, which means that you can take advantage of the deal now even if you’re not traveling until later in 2025.
+Memberships bought during the sale can be activated later, which means that you can take advantage of the deal now even if you’re not traveling until later in 2026.

-CLICK TO THE SALE ON DECEMBER 2
+CLICK TO THE SALE ON DECEMBER 1st AND 2nd

 If you have any issues accessing the sale pricing,